cpury/cpury.github.io/_posts/2018-09-03-learning_where_you_are_looking.md

 </style>
 {% endhighlight %}

-This function will return the x, y, width and height of the rectangle surrounding the eyes.
+This function will return the x, y coordinates and width and height of the rectangle surrounding the eyes.
 It takes as input the position-array we get from clmtrackr.
 Note that each position we get from clmtrackr has an x and a y component.
 Add it to your JS file:

 {% highlight js %}
 function getEyesRectangle(positions) {